Liu-Xiangzhi/CAMI/ReadMe.md

 + fulfil the atomicity of execution(an instruction either executes successfully or fails without changing any state of AM)

-**Note**: restrict to the time of development(as this project is my bachelor thesis project), please do not impose too much requirement or expectation on the code quality of this program, and this program is **NOT** undergone exhausted test
+**Note**: restrict to the time of development(as this project is my bachelor thesis project), please do not impose too much requirement or expectation on the code quality of this program(**DONE IS BETTER THAN PERFECT**), and this program is **NOT** undergone exhausted test.

-DONE IS BETTER THAN PERFECT